Bowencth/Bowencth/README.md

-- 👋 Hi, I’m @Bowencth
+- 👋 Hi, I’m Bowen
-- 👀 I’m interested in ...
+- 👀 I’m interested in basketball,engineering and reading
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python and several engineering softwares
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on intelligent construction
-- 📫 How to reach me ...
+- 📫 How to reach me you can find me in Linkedin

 <!---
 Bowencth/Bowencth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.